moechofe/lowresrmx/asset.dev/manual.md

 Sets the `first` character number that will defines the range of ASCII characters used for `TEXT`, `NUMBER` and `PRINT` commands.

 The default value is 192, which points to where the default font is loaded at the beginning of the program if the characters are not used.
-It MAY be overriden by `LOAD` operation.
+It MAY be overridden by `LOAD` operation.

 ### Text API

 Commands dedicated to draw text on layers using characters data.
 64 characters can be reserved to print characters on screen.
-By default thoses characters number are (192..255) but can be changed using the [`FONT` command](#font-first).
+By default those characters number are (192..255) but can be changed using the [`FONT` command](#font-first).

-#### `WINDOW x,y,width,heigh,layer`
+#### `WINDOW x,y,width,height,layer`

 Sets the current window at `x`,`y` with `width`,`height` and on `layer` where text will be drawn.